ellaism/ellaism.org/_docs/install.md

 ## Wallets

+* [MyEtherWallet](https://myetherwallet.com): Choose ELLA from the top-right dropdown menu.
-* [Web Wallet](https://ellaism.github.io/ellawallet): Easiest wallet option.
+* [Ellaism Web Wallet](https://ellaism.github.io/ellawallet): Easiest wallet option besides MyEtherWallet.
 Hosted directly on Github.
 Supports Trezor hardware wallet.
-* [Chrome Extension Wallet](https://chrome.google.com/webstore/detail/myellawallet/bgfofdgebpphdhddggaggeafenegbjef): Runs in a sandbox in your Chrome browser.
+* [Ellaism Chrome Extension Wallet](https://chrome.google.com/webstore/detail/myellawallet/bgfofdgebpphdhddggaggeafenegbjef): Runs in a sandbox in your Chrome browser.
 Functionality is similar to the web wallet, but technically safer.
 * [Ellagem](https://github.com/ellaism-io/ellagem): Windows desktop wallet by @Riddlez666.
 This needs to download the whole blockchain so a little bit slower than the above options.
-* [MyEtherWallet](https://myetherwallet.com): You can also directly use MyEtherWallet.com by adding a custom node with url `https://jsonrpc.ellaism.org`, EIP155 enabled, and chain ID `64`.

 ## Browser Plugin